Tag: Stress Relief

 Several recent studies have concluded that children with autism, severely non verbal or partially verbal improve in both cognition and language when exposed to pleasant music, which has great implications for the development of speech therapy.
 Music also increases their attention and focus.

-Do you see an increase in anxiety during the summer?
-Are you exhausted from trying to convince him or her that everyday tasks are not the enemy?
-If you’re tired of battling anxiety?
-Read on.
-Studies show that nearly 40% of children and adolescents with Autism have clinically elevated levels of anxiety, or at least one anxiety disorder (1).
+Some parents see an increase in their child’s anxiety during the summer.
+It can be exhausting for parents to convince their child that everyday tasks are not the enemy.
+Studies show that nearly 40% of children and adolescents with autism have clinically elevated levels of anxiety, or at least one anxiety disorder (1).
 It is no

 Dr. Michael Meaney’s research turns the old nature-versus-nurture debate on its head.
 His work shows that a mother’s touch can trigger genes that shape her child’s stress response.